by Kevin Gidney, Co-founder & CTO, Seal Software

 Welcome to Urban Fantasist

-Curated by former barrister and Reuters correspondent turned writer, award-winning tech journalist, best-selling non-fiction author, sometime werewolf hunter, and digital gypsy Charles Christian to inform and entertain you with news, comment and weird tales of tech, geek stuff, science fiction, folklore and history.
+Curated by former barrister and Reuters correspondent turned writer, award-winning tech journalist, best-selling non-fiction author, sometime werewolf hunter, and digital radio host Charles Christian to inform and entertain you with news and comment on weird tales, urban legends, tech, geek stuff, cyberspace, science fiction, magick, folklore and history.

 Also includes the Grievous Angel webzine for free-to-read, sci-fi and fantasy poetry and flash fiction.